shreyjain13/shreyjain13.github.io/index.md

 title: ""
 ---

+### My Research

+My research aims to make progress in preserving information integrity.
+Right now, this takes form in questions like

 I work at Microsoft Research as an applied scientist on decentralized social technology.
 My research interests are at the intersection of applied cryptography, machine learning, and political economics.
 I am also a technical advisor to product teams at Microsoft as it related to my research.

 I have occasional posts on this site, but write more frequently at [Glasswing](https://shreyjaineth.substack.com/).